Cognitive Behavioral Therapy in Waltham, MA—Therapists and Counselors at Thriveworks

 “Once you replace negative thoughts with positive ones, you’ll start having positive results.”

 Thriveworks is built on the notion that we can all learn how to live better by working with a skilled, caring mental health professional.
-Our therapists, counselors, and life coaches have specific expertise that enable them to help you overcome the challenges you face in life.
+Our therapists, counselors, psychologists, and life coaches have specific expertise that enable them to help you overcome the challenges you face in life.
 Aided by these skills and their compassion, they’ll guide you on the therapy journey toward living better.
-To experience these benefits for yourself, schedule an appointment with a therapist at Thriveworks Waltham today.
+To experience these benefits for yourself, schedule an appointment with a cognitive behavioral therapist at Thriveworks Waltham today.

 What Techniques Are Used in CBT?